shivathapaa/nepali_calendar_utils/README.md

 - `SimpleDate` and  `SimpleTime` - Simple representation of date and time.
 - `NepaliMonthCalendar` - Nepali Month Calendar which consists of the month details.
 - `NepaliDateLocale` - To control language, dateFormat, weekDayName, and monthName.
-- `NepaliDatePickerLang` - Set of supported language (English & Nepali for now).
+- `NepaliCalendarUtilsLang` - Set of supported language (English & Nepali for now).
 - `NepaliDateConverter` - Provides utilities for date conversions (english to nepali and vice versa), get formatted date(6), get time, get date-time in ISO 8601 format, calculate days in between two date, and many more.